 There are so many ways to get involved on campus – whatever your interests, we have an organization for you!
 Don’t see what you are looking for?
 We are happy to help you start a new organization and connect you to students with similar interests.

 Recognized Student Organizations (RSOs) offer students the opportunity to engage in a well-rounded university experience, fostering leadership development, interpersonal relationships, educational experiences, and professional skills.
-The Office of Student Affairs, in partnership with the Student Government Council, is committed to the development of student leaders, organizations, and the campus community.
+The Department of Student Affairs, in partnership with the Student Government Council, is committed to the development of student leaders, organizations, and the campus community.

 Managing and maintaining an organization can be challenging.
 Check out these resources for RSO leaders and advisors to help you be successful.